Goodachari: Plot

-After the inauguration and reaching home, Arjun realizes he misinterpreted the clue (the code is reverse—The code is 12 November, not 11 December), and that fateful day is the graduation day and that Acharya himself is the target.
+After the inauguration and reaching home, Arjun realizes he misinterpreted the clue (the code is reverse—The code is 12 November, not 11 December), that fateful day is the graduation day, and that Acharya himself is the target.
 Arjun tries to warn Basha, but the convoy gets attacked where Basha and Acharya are killed while the assailants flee.
-At the same time in the Trinetra office, Damodar sips the Whiskey, which was presented by Arjun, and has a conversation with his friend Sathya, who is an ex-RAW agent and Arjun's uncle.
+At the same time in the Trinetra office, Damodar sips the whiskey, which was presented by Arjun, and has a conversation with Sathya, who happens to be his friend.
 Suddenly, Damodar starts choking where he collapses down and dies, revealing that the whisky is poisoned.
-Arjun learns from the news that he has been framed as the kingpin of the attack, and PMO issues an arrest warrant against him.
-Simultaneously, Arjun gets attacked by the Al-Mujahideen members and Sameera dies in that attack.
-Arjun manages to defeat and escape from the commandos, and he leaves for Rajahmundry, to meet Sathya.
+Arjun learns from the news that he has been framed as the kingpin of the attack, and the PMO issues an arrest warrant against him.
+Simultaneously, Arjun gets attacked by the Al-Mujahideen members, and Sameera dies in that attack.
+Arjun manages to defeat and escape from the commandos, and he leaves for Rajahmundry to meet Sathya.
 They both deduce that there is a mole in Trinetra.
 Arjun decides to investigate Rana and the mole's identities.
 Based on clues, he leaves for Visakhapatnam.

 Meanwhile, Nadia and Shaam are appointed to catch Arjun.
 In a media primetime watch, a reporter shows that Arjun is in Rajahmundry on their channel.
 Shaam travels to Rajahmundry to trace Arjun.
-Meanwhile, through a phone call received by Nadia on Arjun's phone, she learns that he has a personal locker in a private bank.
+Meanwhile, through a phone call received by Nadia on Arjun's phone, she learns that he has a personal locker in a private bank in the name of Gopi.
 Nadia opens the locker and finds out about Arjun's past.
 Rana makes a plan to nab Arjun through his spy Khan.
 Khan sees Arjun in a market and chases him, but Arjun manages to escape from him successfully and reaches the Visakhapatnam airport to escape, but the local police are searching for him at the airport.
 Arjun finds Sameera's uncle and confronts him, but Sameera's uncle commits suicide by consuming cyanide.
-When checking the purse, Arjun finds out Sameera Rao's real identity (Sameera Sheikh).
+When checking the purse, Arjun finds out Sameera's real identity (Sameera Sheikh).
 She is a psychology graduate at Harvard who belongs to Chittagong, Bangladesh.
 With the help of Sathya, he understands that Sameera was also a member of Al-Mujahideen and that he was completely trapped by them.
-He escapes successfully from the local police and reached Chittagong via sea route and meets his colleague Leena Raajan.
-Leena believes Arjun is innocent and helps him to find the truth.
+He escapes successfully from the local police, reaches Chittagong via sea route, and meets his colleague Leena.
+Leena believes Arjun is innocent and helps him find the truth.